johi12/johi12.github.io/index.md

 ## Previous Employment

 `2018-2019`
-**Coronation**, IT Consultant
+#### Coronation**, IT Consultant

 During my time at Coronation I had the following clients

-#### JM - Application Coordinator
+**JM - Application Coordinator**

-In my role as application coordinator I had several responsibilities including, but not limited to,
+In my role as a application coordinator I had several responsibilities including, but not limited to,

 • Handling 3rd line help desk tickets
 • Prioritizing and communicating system updates and changes